Aiving/material-colors/README.md

 There are also a relatively large number of unused variables and functions (45 warnings!).
 I do not know for what reason they are not used in the original code (apart from a few tests), but I decided to leave them for the future.

+## Small F.A.Q: Why does it require std?

+I tried to rewrite everything so that the use of std was optional, but I ran into one specific problem. **Using rand::thread_rng is not possible without std**.
+So, unfortunately, this library still requires std.

 ## Examples

 From HEX color: